Lace Bugs: What Are They And How To Get Rid Of Them

 Lacewing Larvae can ruthlessly destroy many of the bugs in your garden by injecting venom and sucking fluid from their victims.

-A handful of lacewing larvae like these can aid in the control of lace bug infestation and protect the garden from various other insects including controlling aphids.
+A handful of lacewing larvae like these can aid in controlling lace bug infestation and protect the garden from various other insects, including controlling aphids.

 Lacewing larvae can consume up to 200 plant-eating bugs every week, making them highly beneficial insects.

-Assassin Bugs are typically brown, reddish, or black bugs and when mature usually measure about 0.75 inches.
-These predators feed on insects but some assassin bug species actually feed on the blood of mammals.
+Assassin Bugs are typically brown, reddish, or black bugs and usually measure about 0.75 inches when mature.
+These predators feed on insects, but some assassin bug species feed on mammals’ blood.

 While adult assassin bugs may not be the best of fliers, they can sufficiently stalk lace bug prey.

-Once assassin bugs get into contact with lace bugs or other insects such as caterpillars or aphids, they usually inject them with deadly venom.
+Once assassin bugs contact lace bugs or other insects, such as caterpillars or aphids, they inject them with deadly venom.

-Attract these beneficial allies to your garden and you will need little or no pesticides.
+Attract these beneficial allies to your garden; you will need little or no pesticides.

 #2 – Plant With Care!